Altinn/altinn-studio-docs/content/app/app-dev-course/modul3/_index.en.md

 It is in the format _{org}.apps.tt02.altinn.no/{org}/{app}_

-Unless you're already logged in with a user, this link will bring you to Altinn's login page.
+Unless you're already logged in with a user this link will bring you to Altinn's login page.
 Your organization should have access to a set of test users, use one of these to log in.

-For internal people in Digdir: Use one of the test users you can find in [the test data set](https://pedia.altinn.cloud/testing/testdata/datasets/) and log in.
+Internal users in Digdir should use one of the test users found in [the test data set](https://pedia.altinn.cloud/testing/testdata/datasets/).

 **Test the different tracks and pages to confirm that the behaviour is as expected.**